 https://www.thekitchn.com/

-- In the microwave, heat a tablespoon of marmalade for 30 seconds.
-Using a pastry brush, brush the jam over the top of the baked pudding for a shiny glaze.
+- Using a pastry brush, apply the heated marmalade over the top of the baked pudding to create a shiny glaze and the finishing touch.

 Serving suggestions